7ombie/7ombie/README.md

 Ideally, I would like a better assembler than the text format, with nicer syntax, better error messages, and macros *et cetera*.
 It would also be nice to curate a collection of helper chips, each with its own little 'datasheet'.

-I have made a start on the assembler, and have a few chips to throw in the collection, but it is early days on both projects.
-I am still learning WebAssembly, so this tech *will* be toyish, but it still beats using the text format, and if anyone is crazy enough to join me, we can improve things together over time.